beaverbuilder/documentation/beaver-themer/developer/hide-row-or-module-when-field-connection-is-empty-themer.md

 There may be times when you don't want entire rows or modules to show up when a field connection is empty.

-:::tip **Tip**
+:::tip
-If you don't need to hide entire rows or modules, you can use conditional shortcodes instead of PHP code to [display field connections only when they return content](/beaver-themer/field-connections/conditional-shortcodes-for-field-connections-overview-themer.md).
+If you don't need to hide entire rows or modules, you can use conditional shortcodes instead of PHP code to [display field connections only when they return content](/beaver-themer/field-connections/conditionals/).
 :::

 You can use the following code to hide rows or modules that have empty field connections.
 Add it to your child theme's _functions.php_ file.